-What to Do to Win Child Custody in California [Child Custody Do’s]
+What to Do to Win Child Custody in CA [Child Custody Do’s for Fathers and Mothers]

 When it comes to winning custody, you need to make sure that you demonstrate a willingness to work with your co-parent while also demonstrating that your children would benefit from you having custody.
 Here is an overview of the things that will improve your chances of winning custody.

 - Stay active with your child’s education, regardless of where your child is currently staying during the school week.
 Attend all parent/teacher conferences, and stay in contact with your child’s teachers.
 Be proactive about addressing issues your child may be having in school and attend all of your child’s extracurricular activities.

 - Be prompt and on time for your time with your child.
 If you are court-ordered or have agreed to pick up your child or visit him or her at a specific time, always arrive on time.
 If your co-parent doesn’t show up for visitation or arrives late, tell your child that you are sure something came up that couldn’t be avoided and assure them that their other parent still loves them.

 - Work with your co-parent.
 When trying to win custody, it is important to show a willingness to work with your co-parent.
 This is essentially just basic co-parenting, but parents can actually lose child custody because of their demonstrated unwillingness to collaborate with the other parent.
 You need to show the family court that you are willing to work together for the benefit of your child, even if you don’t like each other.